sohamg97/hw-stat133/hw01/imports-85-dictionary.md

 -The data type for city-mpg is is numeric, with units as miles per gallon.
 It shows the mpg of the car when driven in the city.
 -The data type for highway-mpg is numeric, with units as miles per gallon.
 It shows the mpg of the car when driven on the highway.
 -The data type for price is numeric, with units as dollars.
 It shows the price of the car.
+The comma is the delimiter.
+The missing values are shown by a question mark.